Farhaanarshshaik/GuessNumberGame/README.md

-This is a simple Gueesing number game where the user has to guess a number generated randomly by the game.
+This is a simple Guessing number game where the user has to guess a number generated randomly by the game.